 Many of my friends recommend Robert Cialdini’s Influence, a book about how to be persuasive and successful.
-I read a most of the way through, and it was okay, but I didn’t have it in me to finish the whole thing.
+I read it most of the way through, and it was okay, but I didn’t have it in me to finish the whole thing.
 It’s not that being persuasive and successful doesn’t sound pretty neat.
-It’s just that I wasn’t sure the book could deliver the goods.
+But how could I be sure the book would deliver the goods?

-Donald Trump is also not God-Emperor, but he’s at least sort of on the short-list for the position.
+Donald Trump may not be Emperor, but he’s a lot closer than Robert Cialdini.
 I knew that Trump wrote his own book on success and persuasion back in 1988 – Trump: The Art of the Deal – and I wondered if it might not be the anti-Cialdini.

-Trump is no psychology expert, but he’s sure done well persuading people in real life.
-After a few months of attributing his victories to blind luck, most people have accepted Scott Adams’ hypothesis that he’s really a “master persuader”.
+Trump is no psychology expert, but after a few months of attributing his victories to blind luck, most people have accepted Scott Adams’ hypothesis that he’s really a “master persuader”.
 Salon, Daily Caller, Bill Maher, and the Economist all use the word “genius”.
 The less you respect Trump’s substance – and I respect it very little – the more you’re forced to admire whatever combination of charisma, persuasion, and showmanship he uses to succeed without having any.
 If this guy has written a book on how to be persuasive and successful, that’s a book I want to read.

 The downside of buying a book by a master manipulator is that sometimes you learn you were manipulated into buying the book.